SamiHaddouti/Set-Up-Lambda-with-AWS-SAM/README.md

   - often folder structure or import problems (check dockerfile, if every file is being copied and imports/requirements.txt)

-  - potential other errors are python dependencies, that are differen in macOS/local environment and Linux environment (AWS Lambda)
+  - potential other errors are python dependencies, that are different in macOS/local environment and Linux environment (AWS Lambda)

   - also always check region, especially when deploying